Colorado Court Records

 The Difference Between a Divorce and an Annulment in Colorado

-In Colorado, divorce is the permanent dissolution of a marriage, usually due to irreconcilable differences, while annulment is the formal termination of marriage declaring the marriage invalid.
-Divorce is effective from the day a divorce proceeding is finalized and a certificate of divorce issued.
-At the same time, an annulment is invalid from the date of the attempted marriage because it is as if the marriage never existed in the first place in the eye of the law.
-In Colorado, the Catholic Church and district court grant annulment of marriages.
-Even the Catholic Church can only proceed with an annulment hearing after the couple has been legally divorced in the court because only a court can issue a divorce decree.
+In Colorado, divorce is the permanent dissolution of a marriage, usually due to irreconcilable differences, while annulment is the formal termination of marriage, declaring the marriage invalid.
+Divorce typically becomes effective on the day the proceedings are finalized and a divorce certificate is issued.
+In contrast, an annulment invalidates a marriage from the very beginning.
+In Colorado, the Catholic Church and the District Court grant annulment of marriages.
+Even the Catholic Church may only proceed with an annulment hearing after the couple has been legally divorced in court because only a court can issue a divorce decree.

 What is a Colorado Divorce Decree?

-According to C. R. S. 14–2–302(3), marital dissolution/divorce ends with a court decree.
+According to C. R. S. 14–2–302(3), marital dissolution/divorce usually ends with a court decree.
 A court judge pronounces the divorce decree at the end of a divorce proceeding.
-A divorce certificate is usually issued afterward to the separating partners and is binding on both parties involved.
+A divorce certificate is usually issued afterward to the separating partners and is typically binding on both parties involved.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Family court documents generally include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+These records are often unavailable through government sources or third-party public record websites.

 What is an Annulment in Colorado?